Villa Views Knowledge Hub

 How to Choose a Real Estate Media Company (Without Getting Burned)

-• Consistent portfolio: not just a few great shots, but consistent quality across different property types and lighting conditions.
+- ✓ Consistent portfolio — not just a few great shots, but consistent quality across different property types

-• Fast, reliable turnaround: your listing doesn't wait.
-If the photographer can't deliver within 24-48 hours, that's a problem.
+- ✓ Fast, reliable turnaround — if they can't deliver within 24-48 hours, that's a problem

-• Clear pricing: you should know exactly what you're paying for before the shoot happens.
+- ✓ Clear pricing — you should know exactly what you're paying before the shoot

-• FAA certification (for drone): if they're offering aerial photography, ask for proof of Part 107 certification.
-No license = liability for you.
+- ✓ FAA certification for drone — ask for proof of Part 107.
+No license = liability for you

-• Local experience: a photographer who knows Shenandoah Valley properties understands the lighting, the landscapes, and what buyers in this market respond to.
+- ✓ Local experience — a photographer who knows the Valley understands the lighting and what buyers here respond to

-• They can't show you a full gallery from a recent shoot (not just cherry-picked hero shots).
+- − They can't show you a full gallery from a recent shoot

-• No online booking or structured process — you're chasing them to schedule.
+- − No online booking or structured process

 Working With Us